 Personal data shall not be transferred to a country or territory outside the EEA unless that country or territory ensures an adequate level of protection for the rights and freedoms of data subjects in relation to the processing of personal data.

-You can transfer the collected data, either you or through the third-parties that you use, as long as the country you're transferring data to has an adequate level of protection of protecting the privacy of individuals data.
+You could transfer the collected data, either you or through the third-parties that you used, as long as the country you were transferring data to had an adequate level of protection of protecting the privacy of individuals data.